 The girdle beetle infestation was first noted on the 31st Standard Meteorological Week (SMW) and persisted in infesting the crop until 39th SMW).
 Data showed that the girdle beetle infestation started after the last week of July 31st SMW with 2.70 per cent of infected plants.
 Over the following few weeks, the incidence grew progressively, reaching a maximum of 40.20 per cent infested plants during the 39th SMW.
 Maximum temperature recorded this week was 31.1 ºC, minimum temperature was 22.9 ºC, and the relative humidity, rainfall, were 96%, 55.3 mm, respectively.
 Present findings are in accordance with Netam et al. (2013) observed that the insects made their first appearance on the crop to a greater or lesser extent in the last week of July.
 Similarly Kushram (2016) who has reported that the activity of girdle beetle increased gradually with peak density during the fourth week of September recorded 1.2 girdle beetle damaged plants/meter row with a seasonal mean of 0.23 number of girdle beetle damaged plants.
 Sapekar et al. (2020) recorded that the first appearance of girdle beetle was started from last week of July with 0.33/mrl during 31st SMW, peak population found (3 beetles/mrl) during 38th SMW and continue up to the harvesting.
 Raghuvanshi et al. (2014) showed that the infestation of girdle beetle was started from second week of August and continued till harvest.
 Ahirwar et al. (2015) observed that the peak activity of girdle beetle (1.0 damaged plant per meter row) was observed during first week of October.
 Tomar and Bhargawa (2018) who has reported that the highest mean level of Girdle beetle (9.7 larvae/ mrl) during month of September.

-Stem fly:
+Stem fly

 Stem fly infestation was first noted on the 31st Standard Meteorological Week and persisted in infesting the crop until harvest or until the 40th SMW.
 Data revealed that the damage of pest first appeared with an infestation 11% and average per cent tunneling of 3.00% during 31st SMW.
 Following the appearance of stem flies, there was an increasing trend in the percentage of infestation and stem tunneling, which peaked at the 40th SMW with 72% and 46.70 per cent of infestation, respectively.
 Present findings are in accordance with Ahirwar et al. (2014) as a they reported that the first infested plants 4.4% at 31st SMW were due to stem fly.
-Similarly Kumar et al. (2019) observed that the population of stem fly infested soybean crop throughout the crop season but initially infestation was low and reached its peak in the last week of September 2017.
+Similarly, Kumar et al. (2019) observed that the population of stem fly infested soybean crop throughout the crop season but initially infestation was low and reached its peak in the last week of September 2017.
 The infestation of stem fly started in 1st week of August.
 Plant infestation by the stem fly was continued up to harvest of the crop.

-Tobacco caterpillar:
+Tobacco caterpillar